cafestifflered/BarterContainer/README.md

 BarterBarrels is **proprietary software**.
 Use of this plugin requires purchasing a valid license from an authorized source.

-- You may run the plugin only on servers you own or operate.
+- You may run the plugin only on server(s) you own or operate.
 - You may modify the source code for private use only (no redistribution).
 - Redistribution, resale, or sublicensing is strictly prohibited.
 - Support and updates are available only to licensed users.